 The information below contains spoilers.
 Discussion guides assume you have read the books, and therefore can include spoilers.
 You've been warned.

-Below you can read Discussion Guides for Ant Farm, Bad Policy, Cabin Fever, Doubtful Relations, Empty Promises, False Bottom, and Granite Oath.
+Seamus McCree Series: Ant Farm, Bad Policy, Cabin Fever, Doubtful Relations, Empty Promises, False Bottom, Granite Oath, and Hijacked Legacy.

-If you prefer PDF, here are the ones for
+If you prefer PDF, here are the ones for Ant Farm, Bad Policy, Cabin Fever, Doubtful Relations, Empty Promises, False Bottom, Granite Oath, and Hijacked Legacy.

 If you had a mystery that needed clearing up, would you call on Seamus?